Store Kongensgade 81: Brøer family

-Frøloch family, 1820s–1870s
+Frølich family, 1820s–1870s

 The property was later acquired by the brothers and business partners Heinrich Lorentz Frølich (1787–1873) and Johan Jacob Frølich (1781–1858).
 Their father had founded the successful trading company Frølich & Co., which was for many years based at Østergade 49.
 The two brothers had previously owned Admiralgade 25 for a few years, from 1813 until 1816.

+At the time of the 1834 census, No. 54 was home to three households.
+H.L.
+Frølich resided on the ground floor with his wife Marie Sophie de Coninck, 18-year-old Henr.
+Sophie de Coninck, two male servants and two maids.
+J.J.
+Frølich resided on the first floor with his wife Pauline Wilhelmine Jutein, their three children (aged 13 to 19), two male servants and two maids.
+Frederik Emil Frisch, a government official with title of justitsråd, resided on the second floor with his wife Juliane Frisch (née Frølich), their 11-year-old daughter, one male servant and two maids.
+Pehr Pehrson, a concierge, resided in the basement with his wife Berthe Olsen and their 14-year-old son.